smartness2030/sbrc24-minicurso-smartnic/bluefield.md

 - Everything needs to be executed as `root`

-## Step 1: Understanding how network  Configuring Scalable Functions
+## Step 1: Understanding how BlueField steer network traffic

 - **Goal 1:** understand how physical ports and virtual ports are interconnected in the BlueField
 - **Goal 2:** add and configure virtual ports (SFs) in the BlueField